Karreveld Castle: History

 Between 1900 and 1914, the estate was gradually repurposed for recreational and sporting activities.
 Hot air balloon launches were hosted there, and a wooden velodrome was established in 1908.
 The castle also accommodated a dairy and tavern.
 In 1912, Karreveld became one of the sites associated with the early development of Belgian cinema.
-At the request of Charles Pathé (Pathé Cinémas), the director Alfred Machin established the country's first film studio there.
+At the request of Charles Pathé (Pathé Cinémas), the French director Alfred Machin established the country's first film studio there.
 Stretching across a meadow from the Chaussée de Gand/Gentsesteenweg to the Karreveld velodrome, this studio consisted of glazed sheds with offices, dressing rooms, workshops for set construction, as well as a small menagerie of exotic animals, such as bears, camels and two panthers, for use as 'extras' in films.
 Some twenty early Belgian feature films, including Saïda a enlevé Manneken-Pis, La Fille de Delft and Maudite soit la guerre (in hand-painted colours), were shot and produced there.

 In 1930, the municipality of Molenbeek purchased the 16 ha estate from the House de Villegas.
 Part of the land was redeveloped for urban projects including the extension of the surrounding boulevards and avenues—Boulevard Louis Mettewie/Louis Mettewielaan, Avenue de la Liberté/Vrijheidslaan, Avenue du Karreveld/Karreveldlaan, etc.—and the construction of villas, while then-mayor Edmond Machtens, elected in 1939, commissioned studies for the castle's restoration.

 Restoration and reconstruction took place between 1952 and 1958, including new foundations, rebuilding of the main structures, and landscaping of the surrounding park with formal gardens, trees, and ponds.
 The estate was classified as a historic site on 10 November 1955 and inaugurated in 1958.
 Since then, Karreveld Castle has functioned as a municipal and cultural venue, hosting public events, exhibitions, and municipal offices.